 Sidetracked by the Golden Egg it's easy to get so caught up trying to get the bonus level by hitting the Golden Egg (or any other hidden item) that the actual level has to wait.

 Stop Helping Me!: If you choose to restart a level that you plan on completing normally without the use of power ups or any "Mighty" characters, the notifications suggesting the use of a power-up (or in the case of Star Wars II, other characters) to pass the level can become this.
-Especially if you're working for the perfect cascade to happen in a level.
+Especially if you're working for the perfect cascade to happen in a level or looking to make a score acceptable in leaderboards.

 That One Level: Just how many times have you wanted to curse the level designers while attempting to get three stars on any, just ANY level that goes into this category?
 The number of such levels is pretty huge, in fact, and it's a lot easier to lose count than rather list them all.